This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 FAQ

-Does baby sunscreen leave a white cast on dark skin?
+Why does baby sunscreen leave a white cast on my child’s skin?

-Is mineral sunscreen better for babies than chemical sunscreen?
+Is mineral or chemical sunscreen better for babies?

 Sharing is caring!